DevExpress/testcafe/docs/articles/documentation/recipes/debug-tests/chrome-dev-tools.md

 ---
 layout: docs
-title: Debug in Chrome Developer Tools
+title: Debug Tests in Chrome Developer Tools
-permalink: /documentation/recipes/debug-in-chrome-dev-tools.html
+permalink: /documentation/recipes/debug-tests/chrome-dev-tools.html
 redirect_from:
+  - /documentation/recipes/debug-in-chrome-dev-tools.html
   - /documentation/recipes/debugging-with-chrome-dev-tools.html
 ---
-# Debug in Chrome Developer Tools
+# Debug Tests in Chrome Developer Tools

 Starting with version 6.3.0, Node.js allows you to debug applications in Chrome Developer Tools.
 If you have Chrome and an appropriate version of Node.js installed on your machine,